 On cheaper hinges, the pin that holds to two parts of the hinge together can just be hammered out, allowing the thief to pull the door away from the frame.
 On better hinges the pin is protected and this won't be possible.

-Again, if the hinges look cheap and flimsy, replace them with heavy duty alternatives.
+Again, if the hinges look cheap and flimsy, replace them with heavy duty alternatives which will do much more to secure your shed.

 With both hinges and lock fittings, I know some people advise tampering with the wood screw head (either using super glue or a drill) to make unscrewing them impossible.